earthobservations/wetterdienst/docs/data/overview.md

         - Point forecast
         - 5400 stations worldwide
         - Up to 115 parameters
-    - Road Weather Observations
+    - Road
         - Historical weather observations of German highway stations
     - Radar
         - 16 locations in Germany
         - All of Composite, Radolan, Radvor, Sites and Radolan_CDC
         - Radolan: calibrated radar precipitation
         - Radvor: radar precipitation forecast

-ECCC (Environnement et Changement Climatique Canada / Environment and Climate Change Canada / Canada)
-    - Historical Weather Observations
-        - Historical (last ~180 years)
-        - Hourly, daily, monthly, (annual) resolution
-        - Time series of stations in Canada

-NOAA (National Oceanic And Atmospheric Administration / National Oceanic And Atmospheric Administration / United States Of America)
-    - Global Historical Climatology Network
-        - Historical, hourly (ISD) and daily weather observations from around the globe
-        - more then 100k stations
-        - data for weather services which don't publish data themselves

-WSV (Wasserstraßen- und Schifffahrtsverwaltung des Bundes / Federal Waterways and Shipping Administration)
-    - Pegelonline
-        - data of river network of Germany
-        - coverage of last 30 days
-        - parameters like stage, runoff and more related to rivers

-EA (Environment Agency)
+- EA (Environment Agency)
     - Hydrology
         - data of river network of UK
         - parameters flow and ground water stage

-NWS (NOAA National Weather Service)
-    - Observation
-        - recent observations (last week) of US weather stations
-        - currently the list of stations is not completely right as we use a diverging source!
-Eaufrance
+- Eaufrance
     - Hubeau
         - data of river network of France (continental)
         - parameters flow and stage of rivers of last 30 days
+- ECCC (Environnement et Changement Climatique Canada / Environment and Climate Change Canada / Canada)
+    - Historical Weather Observations
+        - Historical (last ~180 years)
+        - Hourly, daily, monthly, (annual) resolution
+        - Time series of stations in Canada

-Geosphere (Geosphere Austria, formerly Central Institution for Meteorology and Geodynamics)
+- Geosphere (Geosphere Austria, formerly Central Institution for Meteorology and Geodynamics)
     - Observation
         - historical meteorological data of Austrian stations

-IMGW (Institute of Meteorology and Water Management)
+- IMGW (Institute of Meteorology and Water Management)
     - Meteorology
         - meteorological data of polish weather stations
         - daily and monthly summaries
     - Hydrology
         - hydrological data of polish river stations
         - daily and monthly summaries
+- NOAA (National Oceanic And Atmospheric Administration / National Oceanic And Atmospheric Administration / United States Of America)
+    - Global Historical Climatology Network
+        - Historical, hourly (ISD) and daily weather observations from around the globe
+        - more then 100k stations
+        - data for weather services which don't publish data themselves
+- NWS (NOAA National Weather Service)
+    - Observation
+        - recent observations (last week) of US weather stations
+        - currently the list of stations is not completely right as we use a diverging source!
+- WSV (Wasserstraßen- und Schifffahrtsverwaltung des Bundes / Federal Waterways and Shipping Administration)
+    - Pegelonline
+        - data of river network of Germany
+        - coverage of last 30 days
+        - parameters like stage, runoff and more related to rivers